FenixPK/EliDangHUD/README.md

 }

 # Changelog
+## 2025-09-29
+DONE: Harden the GetClusterType() function to check for null block definitions.
+Add failsafe.
+To prevent CTD during Block Added or Initialize Grid.

+DONE: Harden the InitializeLocalGridBlocks/TargetGridBlocks functions, as well as Add LocalBlock/TargetBlock to do more null checks on block and block.FatBlock to prevent CTD.

 ## 2025-09-28
 DONE: Make it work in Third Person view, as well as for remote control, and turrets.